nidble/pluto-rs/README.md

 And of course Pluto itself is open source with a [public repository][pluto] on GitHub.

+## TLDR

+- After executing the RESTful server a route capable to perform the currency conversion will be exposed at `<basePath>/exchanges` by issuing a `POST` request.
+- The payload must contain the following keys: `currencyFrom`, `currencyTo`, `amountFrom`, `createdAt`.
+- For basic usage and examples please refer to the following sections: [Docker](https://github.com/nidble/pluto-rs#docker), [Curl examples](https://github.com/nidble/pluto-rs#curl-examples).

 ## Installation

 Pluto requires [Rust](https://www.rust-lang.org/) v1.56+ toolchain, [Hasura] v2+, and [Postgres] v14+ to run.